 Detecting contamination on surfaces that are as small and variable as a populated PCB is extremely difficult and is often left up to subjective, visual inspections because of the lack of equipment with the proper sensitivities to micron-level contamination.

-“Fully optimized”, “precisely monitored” and “well-maintained” are the operative words in that statement.
+“Fully optimized,” “precisely monitored,” and “well-maintained” are the operative words in that statement.
 The only way to ensure that these cleaning processes are actually creating an optimal surface for adhesion is to measure the cleanliness of the surfaces before and after each cleaning and treatment step.
-Using smart sensors to gather data that certifies the surface quality at each CCP means manufacturers can get longer use out of their cleaning equipment, only change equipment parameters when it is absolutely necessary, and rely on a truly consistent cleaning process.
+Using smart sensors to gather data that certifies the surface quality at each CCP means manufacturers can get longer used out of their cleaning equipment, only change equipment parameters when it is absolutely necessary, and rely on a truly consistent cleaning process.

-If implemented with process controls that are sensitive to the molecular level chemical changes taking place during a plasma treatment, these processes can be a game-changer for manufacturers.
+If implemented with process controls that are sensitive to the molecular-level chemical changes taking place during plasma treatment, these processes can be a game-changer for manufacturers.

-Common plasma treatment processes being employed by electronics manufacturers include batch argon or argon/oxygen plasmas in low pressure vacuum chambers or atmospheric pressure plasma in air or He/O2 immediately before an automated pick and place die attach step, or for activating populated board surfaces before conformal coating.
+Common plasma treatment processes being employed by electronics manufacturers include batch argon or argon/oxygen plasmas in low-pressure vacuum chambers or atmospheric pressure plasma using air or He/O2 immediately before an automated pick and place die attach step, or for activating populated board surfaces before conformal coating.

-Process control and process validation is accomplished most reliably by fast, repeatable, and accurate tests done on real parts, near the action in a manufacturing process.
+Process control and process validation are accomplished most reliably by fast, repeatable, and accurate tests done on real parts near the action in a manufacturing process.